1 9 5 7 – 1 9 6 3 (USA)

 Have Gun Will Travel was probably the most adult of the ‘adult western’ genre – Offbeat, moody and very successful.
 The show’s theme song, The Ballad of Paladin, became a top-selling recording in the early 1960s.

-Among the small regular cast were Paladin’s servants, Hey Boy and Hey Girl.
+Among the small regular cast were Paladin’s servants, Hey Boy (played by Kam Tong) and Hey Girl (Lisa Lu).
 When the series was cancelled in 1963, Richard Boone starred in another series – The Richard Boone Show – which was on the air for only one season.
 He later starred in Hec Ramsey (1972 – 1974).